Friends of the Ferries

-Our organisation was founded nearly 40 years ago in 1977 to maintain and improve the Mersey Ferry Services.
+Our organisation was founded over forty years ago in 1977 to maintain and improve the Mersey Ferry Services.
 At that time, the Merseyside Passenger Transport Bill was passing through Parliament, and it included a clause which would permit the Woodside Ferry (then protected by statute) to be closed.
 Local MP’s rallied to our cause, and after two and a half hours of debate on that particular issue, the Bill was only allowed to proceed on the basis that the disputed clause would be dropped.

 Since then, the Mersey Ferries have been much enhanced, with new or refurbished terminals and stages, modernised vessels, and a new approach to marketing and staff training.
 Investments continued with the opening of the “Spaceport” exhibition at Seacombe Ferry terminal, and the display of the World War II U534 German submarine, erected in sections next to the Woodside Ferry terminal, which also incorporates an interpretation centre.
 A new terminal building incorporating a Beatles museum at the Liverpool Pier Head opened early in 2009.
 A replacement for the temporary landing stage at the Pier Head (which was installed following the sinking of the 1970’s concrete stage in March 2006) was operational by 2012, and is in keeping with the modern design of the adjacent new ocean liner berth.

 Mersey Ferry Service